• English

 Egyptian Arabic

-The daily usage of this language varies a lot in Egyptian society and differs from the colloquial speech of the uneducated, to a diversity of more sophisticated forms used by those who are educated, and on to the highly classical and formalized versions used among religious scholars and language experts.
+The daily usage of this language varies significantly in Egyptian society.
+It ranges from the everyday speech of the uneducated to a diversity of more sophisticated forms used by educated people and on to the highly classical and formalized versions used among religious scholars and language experts.
 The use and importance of Classical Arabic are restricted to the religious context, especially for use in the daily recitation of the Qur'an.

 Learning Arabic For Foreigners

-Learning Egyptian Arabic is not an easy thing and can turn very daunting for Westerners as there are some confusing irregularities seen in the grammar as well.
-Overall the alphabets used in Arabic are 28 in number which includes all consonants and three vowels which can be long or short.
-The colloquial dialects in Arabic use a lesser number of consonants but are more complex where the vowel part is considered and even in the syllable structure.
-Europeans and Americans are usually confused by the concept of the Arabic root and pattern system.
-Some of the sounds which are found to be unique to Arabic are also difficult for non-native speakers to pronounce correctly.
+Learning Egyptian Arabic is not easy and can become very daunting for Westerners as some confusing things need to be clarified mar.
+Overall, the alphabets used in Arabic are 28 in number, which includes all consonants and three vowels, which can be long or short.
+The colloquial dialects in Arabic use fewer consonants but are more complex where the vowel part is considered and even in the syllable structure.
+Europeans and Americans usually need clarification on the Arabic root and pattern system concept.
+Some of the sounds that are found to be unique to Arabic are also difficult for non-native speakers to pronounce correctly.

 Some Useful Arabic Words